euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 Prerequisite
 ^^^^^^^^^^^^

-Dynamic Programming do require that stochastic perturbations are *independent* random variables (i.e. the overall dynamical model must be Markovian) and this is not true for the :math:`P_{prod}(k)` time series.
+Dynamic Programming does require that stochastic perturbations are *independent* random variables (i.e. the overall dynamical model must be Markovian) and this is not true for the :math:`P_{prod}(k)` time series.
 Therefore we devote section :ref:`s-stoch-model` to the problem of